 - Log writing automatically begins to happen in the tables from the new cycle.
 This part is made algorithmically in the Deployment Controller Service — no changes to the database happen for this purpose.

 - Old log tables are cleaned after their retention period passes, defined in OutSystems Configuration Tool, preparing them for later use.
-The retention period configured in OutSystems PaaS is 9 weeks.
+The retention period configured in OutSystems Cloud is 9 weeks.